 In this post, Chris Lema describes example funnels using the plugin WooCommerce Redirect Thank You, but you could also look into the plugins WooStroke (see screenshot below for an example flow) or Smart Offers.

-Gift cards can be a powerful tool to increase the Average Order Value in your WooCommerce shop, but also need to be used with caution in certain situations.
-Let’s see how you can use them to not just increase your AOV but also potentially reduce future ad spend for recurring purchases.
+If you want to know how to increase AOV in ecommerce, consider offering giftcards.
+Gift cards can be a powerful tool to increase the average order value in your WooCommerce shop, but also need to be used with caution in certain situations.
+Let’s see how you can use them to not just increase your ecommerce AOV but also potentially reduce future ad spend for recurring purchases.

 Begin by determining average product value.
 It may be that your typical product has a price tag of $25 or higher.
 In this case, you could send every customer a free $5 gift card for them to use on their next purchase.
 You can send them the gift card electronically or, better yet, have a batch of them printed and added to each package you send out.